luciotato/LiteScript/doc/self-compiling-LiteScript.md

     COPY ALSO: interfaces
     [Finished in 13s]

-The v0.8(js-code-compiler) took 13 seconds in compilig it's compile-to-c version (js code)
+The v0.8(js-code-compiler) took 13 seconds in compilig it's own "compile-to-c" version (js code)

 We'll call the output of this phase ***(js)output2(-to-c)***: a js-executable version of v0.8 *compile-to-c* compiler